NkamuoKen/Data-Cleaning-Using-SQL/README.md

 - Access to a SQL database (e.g., MySQL, PostgreSQL, SQLite)
 - Basic knowledge of SQL syntax

+## License

 This project is licensed under the MIT License.
 Feel free to use and modify the code as needed.
 You can copy the above markdown and paste it directly into the README.md file in your GitHub repository.
 Adjust the content as needed for your specific project details.